-- 1. Verification of Beer's Law - 2.
-Protein estimation by any one method: Lowry's/Bradford method. - 3.
-Separation of amino acids by thin layer chromatography. - 4.
-To perform salting in and salting out by ammonium sulphate, using leaf extract or any other extract and to desalt by dialysis. - 5.
+- 1. To perform dialysis - 2.
+Protein estimation by any one: Lowry's/Bradford method. - 3.
+Separation of sugars/amino acids by thin layer chromatography. - 4.
+To perform SDS-PAGE - 5.
 Calculation of void volume of Sephadex G -25 column, using blue dextran - 6.
 Assay of any one enzyme under optimal conditions. - 7.
 To study the effect of temperature on the activity of enzyme. - 8.
 To study the effect pH on the activity of enzyme.